LCWIP map

 3) Cycle Infrastructure Design

-The impact of LTN 1/20 Cycle Infrastructure Design in Harrogate, and the way it is applied (or not) by NYCC officers.
+The impact of LTN 1/20 Cycle Infrastructure Design in Harrogate, and the way it is applied (or not) by NYC officers.

 4) Housing Development

-The active travel disaster zone that is recent and ongoing housing development in Harrogate District.
+The active travel disaster zone that is recent and ongoing housing development in Harrogate and Knaresborough.

 5) Projects

-A brief overview of some current projects in Harrogate District, including Otley Road Cycleway and Station Gateway.
+A brief overview of some current projects in Harrogate and Knaresborough.

 6) Junctions